gabs9pires/gabs9pires/README.md

 ### Hi there, I'm Gabriela Pires👋
 I've been working with QA since 2017, I've started in this area with a internship and have been here since.
 I have knowledge in the all test process like planning, execution, documeting, results analysis and regression.

-At moment I'm working with mobile test but for the most part of my career I worked with web test Also have experince in both manual test and automation test
+At moment I'm working with mobile test but for the most part of my career I worked with web test.
+Also have experince in both manual test and automation test

 Used to work in agile teams!
 I don't now how to work without a kanban (just kidding :sweat_smile:)